 The VALife program offers whole life guaranteed acceptance coverage.
 Under this type of coverage, the face amount of coverage takes effect two years after the date of enrollment as long as premiums are paid during the two-year period.
-This two-year waiting period replaces the need for medical underwriting.
 If the insured dies within this two year period, the beneficiary will receive all premiums paid plus interest.

 The premium rate (the amount you will pay each month or annually for your coverage) depends on your age and the amount of coverage you elect.
 The premiums for VALife are fixed and based on your age when you enroll.
-Click here to FIND OUT MORE ON PREMIUM COSTS.
+Learn more about premium costs.